codergirl01/weather-cli/README.md

 ```

 **2. Run `npm install`**

-This command installs all the packages this project needs.
+This command installs all the packages used in this project.
 Alternatively, packages can be installed individually:

 **dotenv**
 ```javaScript